iamazadi/Porta.jl/docs/_posts/2021-09-04-spinors-and-the-clutching-construction.md

 We've taken the liberty to undertake the iconic Wall at the Stony Brook University, and do some graffiti.
 By adding the cosmological constant to the Einstein equation at the center of the Wall.
 And closely related to this topic is the Dirac equation which remains the same as before.

 ### Tome
+In this exposition, the main reference would be the Tome.
+The book by Sir Roger Penrose, called: The Roead to Reality.
+It has 34 chapters, but there are about a quarter of them most related to this.
+Including:
+- chapter 10, Surfaces
+- chapter 11, Hypercomplex numbers
+- chapter 12, Manifolds of n dimensions
+- chapter 13, Symmetry groups
+- chapter 14, Calculus on manifolds
+- chapter 15, Fiber bundles and gauge connections
+- chapter 17, Spactime
+- chapter 18, Minkowskian geometry
+- chapter 27, section 11, Cosmology

 ### Sir Roger Penrose
 ### Hopf fibration
 ### Paul Dirac